📖 The Complete Technical Analysis Guide

 (ii) What is the history of price movements of this financial-traded asset

-Technical analysis cannot predict the future, but it can help investors to evaluate the possibility that a certain trend will continue or reverse.
-Furthermore, and most importantly, technical analysis can help investors to identify the perfect timing to enter/exit the market.
+Technical analysis cannot predict the future, but it can help traders and investors evaluate the possibility that a certain trend will continue or reverse.
+Furthermore, and most importantly, technical analysis can help investors to identify the best possible time to enter/exit the market.

-Technical analysis is an excellent tool for timing our entries in the market.
-These are the three general principles of technical analysis:
+Technical analysis is a valuable tool for timing entry points in any financial market.
+These are the three general principles of technical analysis: {Press the Following Slider}

 (i) Price action discounts everything

 All known news and updates are instantly incorporated into the prices of financial assets.
-That can be particularly true for highly liquid and efficient financial markets, such as the Foreign Exchange market.
+This is especially true for highly liquid and efficient markets, such as the Foreign exchange market and stock indices.

 (ii) Price movements are not totally random